regoeric5/EHR-Machine-Learning-Cardiovascular-Disease-Predictor-/README.md

 Traditional cardiovascular disease prediction often relies on:
 - Advanced biomarkers
 - Medical imaging
-- Cholesterol readings
 - Specialized equipment

-This creates barriers to early detection in many healthcare settings.
-Our approach uses **only tabular electronic health data** from routine clinical observations, making CVD prediction more accessible and practical for real-world deployment.
+Our approach uses only tabular electronic health data from routine clinical observations, making CVD prediction more accessible and practical for real-world deployment.
+Importantly, all models were trained on a standard laptop without requiring specialized computing resources, GPU acceleration, or cloud infrastructure.

 ## 📊 Dataset